Bogon IP addresses (IPV4 & IPV6)

 How does a bogon work?

-In the realm of internet infrastructure, IP addresses serve as unique identifiers for entities like websites or servers.
-These addresses are allocated by IANA or other regional internet registries and are vital for communication between different network points.
+IP addresses serve as unique identifiers for websites and servers.
+These addresses are allocated by IANA or other regional internet registries and are essential for communication between different network points.

 The collection of officially registered IP addresses constitutes the reserved space.
 An IP address is identified as a bogon when it doesn't belong to this reserved space or is part of the unassigned 'bogon space.'